approov/quickstart-ios-swift-urlsession/README.md

 Note also that the methods related to `Performing Asynchronous Transfers` (introduced at iOS 15) do not currently provide Approov protection.

 ## BITCODE SUPPORT
 The `ApproovService` swift package provides different versions with and without `bitcode` support.
 If you would like to support `bitcode` in your application, you should install a version of the `ApproovService` that supports it as well.
-You should use `3.0.3-bitcode` since this is the latest bitcode enabled version.
+You should use `3.0.3-bitcode` or `3.1.0-bitcode` since this is the latest bitcode enabled version.